 Every Thursday lunchtime, we'll be interviewing a Meanwhile Space tenant to share tips on how they have innovated and adapted their business for the "new normal", which we are hoping that other tenants can learn from.

 Our first guest was Julie, founder of Jules & Gems, a sustainable jewellery boutique at our Blue House Yard project.
 She shared some practical advice on developing a digital presence to survive the pandemic, including various government marketing schemes she has participated in.
 Next was The People Speak, a collective of international arts practitioners based on Aberfeldy Street, who have had to adapt the way they run events in light of Covid-19.
-Our third guest is John, founder of Black Cowboy Coffee, located at our Elephant Arcade site.
+Our third guest is John, founder of Black Cowboy Coffee, a cafe that opened recently at our Elephant Arcade site.
 Lastly we spoke to Edward Quigley, an artist who has a studio and runs art markets at Blue House Yard, about the impact of this year on the art community.

 We are sharing a recipe a week to inspire tenants to take enjoyment from the simple activities that can be achieved during lockdown.
 We are also encouraging them to share their own recipes.
 The Meanwhile Space community is inclusive and participatory, and everyone can offer ideas and feel supported by facing challenges together.